Why is your microbiome important to your health?

-Things like Chlorine in your water helps to reduce your gut bacteria.
+Things like Chlorine in your water help to reduce your gut bacteria.
 Not a good thing.

 Enemy #1 is sugar

-A major contributor to diabetes, feeds bad bacteria that has no benefit in our bodies.
+A major contributor to diabetes feeds bad bacteria that have no benefit in our bodies.
 These bad bacteria can cause cravings for sugar and refined carbs which can cause sugar blood levels to spike and fall.

-Adds empty calories that can cause weigh gain, scientists have linked refine sugar & artificial sweeteners to cancers.
-The body does not recognize these chemicals and therefore stores it as fat causing weight gain.
+Adds empty calories that can cause weight gain, scientists have linked refined sugar & artificial sweeteners to cancers.
+The body does not recognize these chemicals and therefore stores them as fat causing weight gain.

-Foods prepared with chemical additives or processes that changes the natural state of a natural food or enhance flavor, increase natural shelf life, artificial colors, protective agents against pathogens– are all damaging to your microbiome.
+Foods prepared with chemical additives or processes that change the natural state of natural food or enhance flavor, increase natural shelf life, artificial colors, and protective agents against pathogens– are all damaging to your microbiome.

 How are we to know which foods these are?
-Mostly, they come is a bag, bottle or box, this is your first clue to carefully read the ingredients label.
+Mostly, they come in a bag, bottle, or box, this is your first clue to carefully read the ingredients label.

 if you have no idea what it is, maybe you shouldn’t eat it.